Julio92-C/hosMicro/README.md

 ```

 ## Installation
-If installing from the source, an  R version >= 4.1.0 with the corresponding packages listed above is required.
+If installing from the source, an  R version >= 4.1.0 with the corresponding packages listed below is required.
 Most of these are easy to install on a linux-based system:
 ```Sh
 ### Clone the repository and move to the hosMicro directory
 git clone https://github.com/Julio92-C/hosMicro.git